nicholasyager/overgrown-to-thriving/presentation.md

 1. Perform code reviews for every change, and make reviews easy!
 2. **Review your project's architecture often**
-   - Use an architecture evaluation tool like dbt_project_evaluator or Whetstone
+   - Use an architecture evaluation tool like dbt Project Evaluator or Whetstone
-   - Look at your DAG.
-Really!
+   - Check for undervalued core entities
+   - Be on the lookout for commonly joined models

 <div class="footer">
   <div class="logo">